Solar Shingles Vs. Solar Panels: Cost, Efficiency & More (2021)

 Like solar panels, solar shingles absorb energy from the sun, some of which may be stored in a solar battery and some of which is converted into useful alternating current.
 This allows you to power appliances and devices throughout your home with renewable energy.

 Note: Those who prefer the appearance of a "tiled" roof to a shingled one may wish to consider solar tiles.
 These work in roughly the same way that photovoltaic shingles do but integrate with roofing tiles rather than asphalt shingles.
+If you're interested in finding out more about he cost of solar system installations, you can fill out the free quote form below.

 Solar Shingles vs. Solar Panels: Pros and Cons